Sea Cadets (United Kingdom): TS John Jerwood and TS Jack Petchey

-These two vessels are the cadets' offshore powered training-ship.
+These two vessels are the cadets' offshore powered training-ships.
 They are 24 m long and each cost about £2.6m.
 TS Jack Petchey is so named because the Jack Petchey Foundation donated £1m in order for it to be built.
 The Jerwood Foundation donated £1,216,700 for the construction of TS John Jerwood.
-The training ships can hold between 12-16 cadets, four permanent staff, and two CFAVs and provides an experience at sea focussing on deck work, navigation, bridge watchkeeping, cook/steward, and marine engineering.
-Each vessel is fitted with twin Perkins Sabre Type M215C Turbo Diesel main engines, each giving 200 shp at 2,500 rpm.
+The training ships can hold between 12-16 cadets, four permanent staff, and two CFAVs (cadet force adult volunteers) and provides an experience at sea focussing on deck work, navigation, bridge watchkeeping, cooking/stewarding, and marine engineering.
+Each vessel is fitted with twin Perkins Sabre Type M215C Turbo Diesel main engines, each providing 200 shp at 2,500 rpm.

 Trinity 500 rowing boats

 The Trinity 500 is a stable fixed-seat rowing boat, purpose-built for the Sea Cadets to deliver the full SCC Rowing Scheme.
 The boat has also been approved by British Rowing, to allow for the delivery of their Explore Rowing Scheme.